la2050/challenge/_2021/live/eleplate.md

   with the law—in advance of that deadline.
 How?
 The answer is simple: by improving food businesses' bottom lines.
 We ensure every business we work with becomes more profitable by becoming more sustainable.
-Approximately how many people will be directly impacted by this proposal?: '20000' Approximately how many people will be indirectly impacted by this proposal?: '100000' Please describe the broader impact of your proposal.: >- Future of City: Access to healthy food is a human right.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '20000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100000' Describe how Los Angeles County will be different if your work is successful.: >- Future of City: Access to healthy food is a human right.
 Our city has failed to provide this to its citizens.
 To change that, we need to rescue and divert food to every community in LA.